icarusfactor/opensim-install/README.md

 HG url: opensim.spotcheckit.org:80
 Database: dyount_opensim
 ```

 Then click Update.
 Now the name and version of your current selected grid should be showing your grids name.
 Next in "Administrator Section" click "Configuring OSMW" .
 The first option is "/osmw/" and we created a symlink for this default options so no change needed.
-The second option is the only one needed to be changed for now tol your email.
-Then next will be in "Administrator Section" again "Editing configuration files" , once you click on this section you may see red notifications saying files do not exist.
+The second option is the only one needed to be changed for now to your email.
+Clock Save and then next will be in "Administrator Section" again "Editing configuration files" , once you click on this section you may see red notifications saying files do not exist.
 It will show the files it found and the configurations files can be edited and updated in here.

 Create config files not set yet in Opensim as account user so the manager will find and use and be able to save to them.
 ```